 Those with lots of spare cash over and above the mortgage can focus simply on getting the best deal, whether it's a discount or a cheap fix.

 By taking a discount you're taking a little gamble on how interest rates will move.
-The question to ask yourself, is 'could I afford to lose?'.
-This means, if interest rates jumped, could you afford the payments comfortably?
+The question to ask yourself is: "Could I afford to lose?"
+If interest rates jumped, could you afford the payments comfortably?
 If you can, and the discount is cheaper, go for it.

 Don't look back in anger